 There are other business listing elements that don’t have an effect on search engine ranking but, nevertheless, help customers, including your opening hours, a link to your website, links to your social media pages, payment options and maps.

 Getting your directory listings right is a big factor in how your local business ranks in Google.
-If you’d like to see how you are doing today, run our free local SEO tool here.
+If you’d like to see how you are doing today, contact us for a free SEO evaluation.